siketyan/ghr/README.md

 ```

 ### Changing directory
-You can change directory into a repository on the shell.
+You can change directory to one of the managed repositories on the shell.
 It requires installing the shell extension.

 ```shell